-The Australian Heritage Grants Program provides \$5.347 million per annum with a call for applications each year.
-This is the third year of this program.
+The Australian Heritage Grants Program provides up to \$5.347 million per annum with a call for applications each year.
+This is the fourth year of this program.

-The Australian Government recognises the impacts that both the recent devastating bushfires, and the ongoing effects of the COVID-19 pandemic are having across our nation.
+The Australian Government recognises the impacts the ongoing effects of the COVID-19 pandemic are having across our nation.
 Work is underway to deliver a range of packages to assist in recovery efforts.

 Funding through the Australian Heritage Grants program (the program) will also play an important part in these efforts.
-National Heritage Listed places will be supported through the protection and promotion of their listed values by strengthening the conservation, management and recognition of these sites, and through public and community engagement.
-Activities such as repairs to essential infrastructure impacted by bushfire, and re-establishing or maintaining activities directly impacted by bushfire or COVID-19 will be supported through this program and will aid in economic recovery.
+National Heritage Listed places will be supported through the protection and promotion of their listed values by strengthening the conservation, management and recognition of these places, and through public and community engagement.
+Activities such as re-establishing or maintaining activities directly impacted by COVID-19 may be supported through this program and will aid in economic recovery.